qmlbook/qmlbook/docs/shaders/shaders.rst

 .. figure:: assets/defaultshader.png

-In the above example we have a row of 3 images.
+In the above example, we have a row of 3 images.
 The first is the real image.
 The second is rendered using the default shader and the third is rendered using the default shader code for the fragment and vertex extracted from the Qt 5 source code.

 .. note::

-    If you don't want to see the source image and only the effected image you can set the *Image* to invisible (``visible : false``).
+    If you don't want to see the source image and only the effected image you can set the *Image* to invisible (`` visible: false``).
 The shader effects will still use the image data just the *Image* element will not be rendered.

 Let's have a closer look at the shader code.